 Defy's early success in transforming the lives of formerly-incarcerated men and women has attracted national media attention in Inc. Magazine, The New York Times, The Wall Street Journal, Forbes.com, and The Huffington Post.
 Defy's vision is to create a model that, in time, will provide life-transforming opportunities to men and women with criminal histories in every urban community in the United States.
-Defy is now building the infrastructure that will position the organization to optimally to pursue expansion to other U.S. cities.
-In the next five years, we plan to operate programs in at least two additional major urban areas.
+Defy is now building the infrastructure that will position the organization to optimally to pursue expansion to other U.S. cities through an innovative blended online learning program.

 Catherine Rohr launched Defy Ventures after founding the Prison Entrepreneurship Program (PEP), a nonprofit that serves men throughout the Texas prison system.
 In five years under Catherine's leadership, PEP was nationally recognized for the groundbreaking results with its 600 graduates: a return-to-prison rate of less than 5% (compared to the national average of 50%), an employment rate of 98%, and the inception of 60 start-ups.
 Catherine applies her venture capital and private equity background to nonprofit work every day as her organization seeks out our country's most overlooked talent pool and equips them to redirect their entrepreneurial passion and skillsets to defy the odds.